hpssjellis/maker100-curriculum/README.md

 6. The inexpensive [Seeedstudio XIAO-SAMD21](https://wiki.seeedstudio.com/Seeeduino-XIAO/) microcontroller board for $7 USD which comes with pin headers is a great microcontroller for students to play with when testing new sensors and runs very similar to many Arduino boards, and easily is auto detected the Arduino IDE.
 7. Note: The Educator decides which assignments to do and in what order and which ones to change, and also decides how many assignments to complete before class time is spent on the final projects.
 8. Final projects determine the grade.
 Studentcan pass with a simple unique sensor actuator assignment, A grades can be assigned for multiple sensor and or multiple actuators, and or IoT and/or Machine learning.
 When students have completed these basic assignments they are expected to get together in groups and use there proven skills to attempt a group project.
+9. I do not teach each assignment in the order presented, I often jump back and forth from  simple Senses and simple Machine learning and simple actuators then back to the main order.
+Note: For advanced students this coursee is Asychronous so that they can work ahead and solve issues that the other students will benefit from later.